Descendants: Wicked World

 Descendants: Wicked World is an animated short-form series based on the Disney Channel Original Movie Descendants.
 It premiered on September 18, 2015, on Disney Channel, taking place in-between the events of the first film and Descendants 2.
 The series is the first Disney Channel Original Series based on a Disney Channel Original Movie.
 It picks up after the first film and introduces new characters from the Isle of the Lost and Auradon.
 Descendants: Wicked World ended on March 3, 2017.
 It received generally positive reviews from critics.

-Providing the voices of the animated characters are Dove Cameron as Mal, Sofia Carson as Evie, Cameron Boyce as Carlos, Booboo Stewart as Jay, Mitchell Hope as Ben, Sarah Jeffery as Audrey, Brenna D'Amico as Jane, Dianne Doan as Lonnie, Ursula Taherian as Jordan, China Anne McClain in the first season, and Lauryn McClain as Freddie, Jennifer Veal as Ally, Myrna Velasco as CJ and Bradley Steven Perry as Zevon in the second season.
+Providing the voices of the animated characters are Dove Cameron as Mal, Sofia Carson as Evie, Cameron Boyce as Carlos, Booboo Stewart as Jay, Mitchell Hope as Ben, Sarah Jeffery as Audrey, Brenna D'Amico as Jane, Dianne Doan as Lonnie, Ursula Taherian as Jordan, China Anne McClain (first season) and Lauryn McClain (second season) as Freddie, Jennifer Veal as Ally, Myrna Velasco as CJ and Bradley Steven Perry as Zevon.